datawire/Sample-External-Service/README.md

 - Read headers and perform actions based on values
 - Perform actions based on the url path of the reuqest

+The service may be deployed as an Edge-Stack `External Filter` and/or an Emissary-ingress `AuthService`

 There are three versions for historical and future examples.
 - v2Alpha # Deprecated, preserved for historical reference
 - v2      # This is supported in Emissary-ingress / Edge-Stack `1.x` - `2.2.z`